 If you have the privilege of growing or buying large amounts of produce and you have a dehydrator, buy in bulk and learn how to dehydrate vegetables!
 This particular web page is focused on living, enzyme-preserved vegetables.
 This method is recommended for many vegetables where pretreatment such as steam blanching is preferred.
-Since this is contraindicated for the raw foodist, simply dry your vegetables raw.
+Since this is contraindicated for the raw foodist, simply dehydrate your vegetables.

 Here is how to dehydrated vegetables using a food dehydrator.
-I personally use an Excalibur dehydrator.
+I would suggest in a high-powered dehydrator such as the Excalibur dehydrator.

 Always start with vegetables at the peak of freshness.
 If possible, pick and dry them the same day.
-If you cannot dry them them the same day they were picked, then store them in your refrigerator— not at room temperature to preserve their freshness.
+If you cannot dry them them the same day they were picked, then store them in your refrigerator— to preserve their freshness.

 Wash the vegetables in cold water and trim away any bruised, moldy or decayed spots; peeling is optional.
 However, the vegetable's skin will toughen as it dries.